 As you can see from the pros and cons of the various types of hiking footwear, we often have to consider when we want to use which type of shoe.

-When it comes to general purpose hiking, I like to use my waterproof hiking boot for most of our waterfall day hikes as well as overnight backpacking trips where I want to keep my feet dry.
-Even if hiking boots might be overkill on some of the shorter waterfall hikes that we do, I at least have the piece of mind knowing that if there’s any unexpected off-trail scrambling or shallow crossings involved, I don’t have too much trouble with them.
+Even if hiking boots might be overkill on some of the shorter waterfall hikes that we do, I at least have the piece of mind knowing that if there’s any unexpected off-trail scrambling or shallow crossings involved, then I don’t have too much trouble with them.

 On the flip side, my wife prefers day hiking shoes for general purpose hiking so water crossings can be more of a problem for her.
-She only uses waterproof hiking boots if she knows that she needs to.

-As far as tropical destinations and anticipated jungle hikes are concerned, we use water shoes.
-Sometimes we only use these shoes for the whole trip.
-We don’t often use these shoes for other occasions on hikes domestically.
+Sometimes we only use the hiking sandals or “shoe-sandal” hybrids for the whole trip, but we don’t often use these shoes for other occasions on hikes domestically.

 There’s also no hard-fast rule for picking one shoe over another on an entire hike or trip.
 Sometimes we bring more than one type of shoe if we find it worth packing the extra weight.